A highly accurate and sensitive thermostat.

 3. The earliest known version of a thermometer, developed by Galileo in 1592, using air in a tube instead of liquid.

 , more thermosensitive, most thermosensitive

-Relating to being able to feel heat too easily: The neighbor's dog was very thermosensitive; so, on hot days she tried to stay cool by going under their shady porch.
+Relating to an animal or human easily affected by heat: The neighbor's dog was very thermosensitive, so on hot days it tried to stay cool by going under their shady porch.

 thermosensitivity (s) (noun)

 Physical awareness of heat or being affected by such changes of temperatures: The doctor was puzzled by the excessive thermosensitivity of Mrs. Jones because she was not responding to the medication he prescribed to regulate her reactions to such temperature changes.

 1. A classification for materials that become hardened or cured by the application of heat; such as, acrylic resin.

 2. A description of a group of polymers which soften when initially heated, then harden and condense in bulk and retain a permanent shape.